zigzter/express_api/README.md

 # Express API

-Small project to practice building a RESTful API using Node/Express and testing with Jest/Supertest.
+Small Reddit clone to practice building a RESTful API using Node/Express, authentication using JWTs, and testing using Jest/Supertest.